KomradeSpectre/AetheriumMod/Tutorials/Item Mod Creation.md

     - An `Item Icon Path` field - This is the path to our item icon in our asset bundle.
 Like `"@MyModName:Assets/Textures/Icons/Item/OmnipotentEgg.png"`
     - An `Initialization` method - Necessary in ordering your code execution flow in your items/item base (or what executes in what order).
 Also in the context of this tutorial, it will allow you to easily pass through the config file provided to you automatically by BepinEx to allow easy config entries.
 More on this later.
     - An `Item Display Rule Setup` method - Necessary for an easy time setting up the actual ingame display for your item models.
 The `ItemDisplayRuleDict` we return from this method will allow us to attach our item display rules to our item definition.
+    - A `Hooks` method - Necessary to keep track of what events/methods we subscribe to that we use to give our item its functionality.
     - Well add more fields later as we need them, but for now we have our required abstract properties/fields/methods here.

 7. Let's start adding these fields/properties in to the abstract class.
 We'll use the same access and keyword before our type so things inheriting the Item Base must implement them to use the interface.
 We'll do so for `Name`, `Name Language Token`, `Pickup Description`, `Full Item Description`, and `Lore Entry` firstly.